sm2774us/full_stack_interview_prep_2021/README.md

 ```

 ##### Q8. **`meter`** and **`progress`**
-What’s the difference between the **`meter`** element and the **`progress`** element?
+What's the difference between the **`meter`** element and the **`progress`** element?

 ##### A8.
 The [meter element](https://www.w3.org/TR/html5/forms.html#the-meter-element) represents a scalar measurement within a _known_ range,
 or a fractional value.
-This element isn’t a good fit to measure something like external temperature because it doesn’t have a fixed range.
+This element isn't a good fit to measure something like external temperature because it doesn't have a fixed range.
 However, **`meter`** can be used to describe the occupied memory of a hard disk.

 The [progress element](https://www.w3.org/TR/html5/forms.html#the-progress-element) is used to show the completion progress of a task.
 Unlike the **`meter`** element, the progress described by